 Careers advisors (Careers Inc.) have been employed to work with students from Years 8 to 13.
 Presently, all Year 11 and Year 12/13 students receive an individual ‘interview’ to support them with their applications, but are also offered the opportunity for independent advice and guidance with the Careers Inc service.
 Additional consultations have been made available to any student who wishes to receive further support with their Post-16 transition routes.
 Work is taking place with Years 8 to 11 students, in particular with those students who are at risk of becoming NEETs (Not in Education or Training).
 Students who are identified by the above criteria are all given time with the advisor with a particular focus on their future and choices.

 A greater focus will be adopted to support all students in meeting the minimum requirement of 95%.
-An Attendance Officer is employed to drive attendance and work closely to support the most vulnerable groups of students and families.
+An Education Welfare Officer is employed to drive attendance and work closely to support the most vulnerable groups of students and families.
 There is also an allocation for hardship fund to assist pupils who may struggle to attend school due to transport or uniform issues.

 Students will receive specialised dyslexia support, with strategies shared with all staff and parents.
 Staff and students will have greater understanding of personal need and parent’s confidence in school actions will increase.

 The Bridge is the Academy’s Social Inclusion Centre, co-ordinated by the Bridge Manager.
 Within the Bridge support is given to students with more complex social, emotional, behavioural and medical issues.
 It provides a safe and supportive environment for the Academy’s most vulnerable students.
-The Bridge facility is used to provide one to one support for students and is also open on a morning for social time and a breakfast club.

 The Personalised Learning Centre is co-ordinated by the Personalised Learning and Assessment Manager and provides students with personalised learning packages designed to meet individual need, provide focussed intervention to support and raise attainment and deliver alternative GCSE equivalent qualifications.